The-Poolz/LockDealNFT.DispenserProvider/README.md

 After the **Participation** stage, the **project owner** receives a list of participants along with their investment information.
 Based on this data, the total supply of required **IDO** tokens is calculated.
 The **project owner** then creates a new **dispenser pool** with this total amount, which will be used for distribution.

 Every user who has registered and participated in the **IDO** can obtain a signature from the **Backend**, containing data related to their token distribution.
 The signature is valid for a limited time, can only be used once, and users cannot request multiple signatures.
+The signature may be public.
+Even if someone else obtains the signature, they cannot use it on their behalf.
+The signature is bound to the intended recipient, ensuring that only the rightful user can claim the associated tokens.
+Additionally, the receiver has the option to delegate the `dispenseLock` call to an approved address.

 When the **User** receives the signature, they can claim **IDO** tokens using it.
 As a result, after the `dispenseLock` call, the receiver will receive locked tokens based on the **IDO** conditions.

 ![DispenserProvider_-_use_case](https://github.com/user-attachments/assets/0cbaef4f-cb9f-4b50-84cc-06cc90e9c987)